Nikhil210206/BioVault/README.md

 - Ensure the Python Flask server is running for biometric verification.
 - Connect to a VPN (if not handled automatically).
 - Use the GUI to manage your passwords securely.

 ---

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

-1. Fork the repo
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----